 - Industry focus.
 Does the platform come up with specialized features for certain industries?
 E.g., Are there templates or functionalities specific to eCommerce, SaaS, B2B or media?

 - Learning curve.
 How soon can your team become proficient?
 Is the initial setup straightforward?
-How’s the documentation?
+Howโs the documentation?
 What technical knowledge is required?

-The 5 Optimizely alternatives to A/B test
+The 5 best Optimizely alternatives

-Here’s my selection of the best alternatives to Optimizely.
+Hereโs my selection of the best alternatives to Optimizely.

 Pros of Crazy Egg:

-- Snapshots (that’s what we call heatmaps) for visual feedback on user behavior—without all the complex data analysis.
+- Snapshots (thatโs what we call heatmaps) for visual feedback on user behavior, without all the complex data analysis.

-- Single JavaScript snippet installation requires minimal technical resources compared to Optimizely’s setup process.
+- Single JavaScript snippet installation requires minimal technical resources compared to Optimizelyโs setup process.

 - Rapid time-to-insight.
 Crazy Egg delivers actionable data within hours of implementation (quick-win optimizations).

-- It’s cost-effective.
-Straightforward web analytics and testing capabilities at a fraction of Optimizely’s enterprise pricing.
+- Itโs cost-effective.
+Straightforward web analytics and testing capabilities at a fraction of Optimizelyโs enterprise pricing.

 Cons of Crazy Egg:

 - Less advanced testing capabilities.
-It lacks Optimizely’s multivariate testing and complex segmentation options.
+It lacks Optimizelyโs multivariate testing and complex segmentation options.

 - Enterprise scalability.
 May need supplemental tools for organizations with complex, multi-product testing needs.

-Pricing of Crazy Egg: 30-day free trial.
+Pricing of Crazy Egg: Free forever web analytics, goal tracking, and surveys.
+30-day free trial of the full platform.
 Plans start at $29/month.

 Contrary to popular belief online, enterprise teams actually deploy Crazy Egg alongside Optimizely (or other Optimizely alternatives) for visual insights while running all kinds of A/B tests, simultaneously.